Barnes hits 3 at buzzer, Kings sink Suns 110-107 - WHIZ News

+PHOENIX (AP) — Their 10-point lead had evaporated in less than three minutes and it looked like the same ol’ dreadful Sacramento Kings were about to blow another winnable game.

-PHOENIX (AP) — Harrison Barnes hit a 3-pointer over Devin Booker at the buzzer to lift the Sacramento Kings over the stunned Phoenix Suns 110-107 on Wednesday night.
+Then Harrison Barnes calmly rose up over Devin Booker, the 3-pointer looked good all the way, and it splashed through the net at the buzzer to give the Kings a thrilling 110-107 victory over the stunned Phoenix Suns on Wednesday night.

+Instead of finding a way to lose, the Kings had clawed out a win.
+That’s progress.

+“We’re a different group,” Kings coach Luke Walton said.
+“I know we’ve got a long way to go still, but we’ve put in the time, put in the work and it’s a group that believes in each other.”

 The Kings led by as many as 13 points in the fourth quarter but the Suns rallied late.
 Booker found Mikal Bridges for an alley-oop dunk with 34 seconds remaining to tie the game at 107.